Written by Shane Fraser

 The Youth Ministry I lead is now full of students that own the house.
 They lead in all sorts of capacities.
 I get no’s, sometimes the no’s turn to yes’s, and sometimes they are just no’s.
 However, amidst all that are pockets of moments where students who say yes share how God spoke through them, used them and filled them with a desire to go deeper.
 So is student empowerment the hack to running the dream Youth Ministry?
 By no means.
 But when they are given space to lead, develop, and have someone say, “I believe in you, God’s going before you, and you’ve got this,” it’s as if something is drawn out of them that the Lord has placed there all along; he’s just been waiting for them to step into that calling.

 Youth Alpha creates so much space for this.
 They build ways for students to take things and run with them.
 Recently, I’ve been chatting with some teens who are going to run a Youth Alpha in their local High School.
-They want to evangelize in their school, and I’m so proud of them.
+They want to share the Good News of Jesus in their school, and I’m so proud of them.
 We sat down last week to chat about it, and it was easy for me.
 All I had to do was point to the resources designed just for that.
 The Student-Led Starter Kit allowed them to take it and go with it.
 I just had to say, “I believe in you.
 I’m in your corner.
 Just let me know where I can help.”

 I truly believe in this generation of teens.
 I know that they have what it takes to lead.